Mitsubishi H-60

-The Mitsubishi H-60 series is twin-turboshaft engine helicopter based on the Sikorsky S-70 helicopter family for use by the Japan Self-Defense Forces (JSDF).
+The Mitsubishi H-60 series is a twin-turboshaft engine helicopter based on the Sikorsky UH-60 helicopter family for use by the Japan Self-Defense Forces (JSDF).

 The SH-60J/K/L are anti-submarine patrol versions for the Japan Maritime Self-Defense Force (JMSDF).
 The UH-60J is a search and rescue version for the Japan Air Self-Defense Force (JASDF) and JMSDF.
 The UH-60JA is a utility version for the Japan Ground Self-Defense Force (JGSDF).

 Design and development

 SH-60J

-The JMSDF chose S-70B as the successor of to the Mitsubishi HSS-2B Sea King (a licence-built version of the Sikorsky Sea King).
+The JMSDF chose S-70B as the successor to the Mitsubishi HSS-2B Sea King (a licence-built version of the Sikorsky Sea King).
 When the SH-X (later SH-60J) project started, it was immediately after HSS-2B was put into service, so initially it was planned to integrate a mission system of HSS-2B with a bare aircraft of SH-60B, but finally a system newly developed by the TRDI was adopted.
-It is similar to LAMPS Mk.III in that helicopter is equipped with a computer and connected to the mothership's combat direction system via a datalink, but it also has a dipping sonar as well as SH-60F.
+It is similar to LAMPS Mk.III in that the helicopter is equipped with a computer and connected to the mothership's combat direction system via a datalink, but it also has a dipping sonar as well as SH-60F.
 The Defense Agency ordered two XSH-60Js from Sikorsky for $27 million.
 Their first flights were on 31 August and in October 1987.
 The Defense Agency designated the model SH-60J.
 They were fitted with Japanese avionics systems and tested by the JMSDF.

 The SH-60J is built in Japan under license from Sikorsky.
 It began deliveries in August 1991 and entered service thereafter.
 Based on a concept of the JMSDF, HQS-103 Dipping Sonar, HPS-104 active electronically scanned array Search Radar, and HLR-108 ESM System equipment of the avionics of SH-60B be different.
 The engine is the GE/IHI T700-IHI-701C turboshaft, which Ishikawajima-Harima Heavy Industries produced under license from General Electric.
 It is a hybrid of the SH-60B and SH-60F, except for avionics.
 The crew includes a pilot, copilot and sensor operator.
 The copilot can concentrate on the role of tactical coordinator with the help of the Automatic Flight Management System and Inertial Navigation system.
 Over 100 SH-60Js have been produced by 2007.